Here's where the Senate health care bill stands and where it's headed

 But McConnell has all but closed the door on working with Democrats, even using the possibility as an argument to persuade Republicans to reach an agreement themselves.

-“Either Republicans will agree to change the status quo or markets will continue to collapse and when I have to sit down with Sen. Schumer, D-N.Y., … any negotiation with Democrats will include none of the reforms that we would like to make both on the market side and the Medicaid side,” McConnell told reporters Tuesday.
+“Either Republicans will agree to change the status quo or markets will continue to collapse and when I have to sit down with Sen. Schumer," McConnell told reporters Tuesday.
+"Any negotiation with Democrats will include none of the reforms that we would like to make both on the market side and the Medicaid side."

 What if it fails?